The Ultimate Guide to Animation Styles: Understanding the Art of Motion

 Pinscreen Animation

-Historians of this style say that the invention of the “needle screen” in 1930 became the prototype of computer graphics, with the needles acting as analog pixels.
-This device was invented by Alexander Alekseev, and here is one of his works created with its help.
+Here’s an interesting one!
+To create a pinscreen animation, you’ll need a vertical soft screen and numerous needles.
+When pressed, the needles protrude to replicate the shape of the object, creating fascinating shadow plays that result in a voluminous image.
+According to historians of this style, the invention of the “needle screen” in 1930 became a prototype for computer graphics, with the needles acting as analog pixels.
+This remarkable device was invented by Alexander Alekseev, and here is one of his captivating works created using it.

 Also Read